tylercrumpton/ldap2firebase/README.md

 Simple Example HTTP API for generating Firebase Custom Tokens using LDAP logins.

 ## Usage
+First clone the repo, then install the requirements:

+    pip install -r requirements.txt

-First clone the repo, then install a WSGI server like gunicorn:
+Then, install a WSGI server like gunicorn:

     pip install gunicorn